-- · It is the correct curb for the unit, - The necessary gaskets and hardware are included, - The purposed installation location provides the required clearance for proper operation. - Insure that the curb is level and square.
-The top surface of the curb must be true to assure an adequate curb-tounit seal.
+- 3. That the purposed installation location provides the required clearance for proper operation. - 4.
+Insure that the curb is level and square.
+The top surface of the curb must be true to assure an adequate curb-to-unit seal.

 Combustible Materials!